SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 # Getting Started

 > SBRA offers professional services to assist in the creation of your Chatbot.
-If you are interested, please email sales@softbankrobotics.com.
+If you are interested, please email sales_us@softbankrobotics.com.
 Otherwise you can use the remainder of this documentation to create your own Chatbot for Pepper.

 Building a successful chatbot for deployment on Pepper requires a large amount of time, patience, and cross-disciplinary creative expertise.
 For this reason, SBRA offers professional services to assist in the creation of your Chatbot for Pepper.
-If you are interested, <a href="mailto:sales@softbankrobotics.com">send us an email</a>.
+If you are interested, <a href="mailto:sales_us@softbankrobotics.com">send us an email</a>.

+If you would like to learn and build on your own, you can take our free, <a href="https://www.udemy.com/learn-conversational-ux-on-pepper-the-robot/">2.5-hour, eLearning course on Udemy course</a> and use this documentation to get started.

 # Authentication & Setup